Community Resilience Planning Guide for Buildings and Infrastructure Systems

 Every community in the United States faces the risk of natural, human-caused, or technological hazards.
 While most hazards do not rise to the level of extreme events, natural hazards often inflict significant economic losses and disruption to lives and commerce due to damage to buildings and infrastructure systems.
 To address this problem, the National Institute of Standards and Technology (NIST) convened a diverse body of community resilience stakeholders through a series of workshops to inform the development of a planning guide for strengthening resilience.
 The first major deliverable under this program, the Community Resilience Planning Guide for Buildings and Infrastructure Systems (Guide), was released as a draft for public comment on April 27, 2015.
-The Guide is intended for implementation by local governments as the logical convener of the relevant stakeholders, from individual community members and organizations to building owners, utility owners and operators, business and industry, and state and federal government agencies.
-It recognizes that no one entity can address resilience by itself.
-The Guide lays out a practical approach based on the principle that by establishing a shared set of goals aiming to maintainor quickly restore--important social and economic functions, communities can plan and undertake improvements in the ways buildings and infrastructure systems are built, maintained, and operated so that resilience improves over time.
+Electric power underpins the functioning of our modern society.
+When hazards cause power to be disrupted for extended periods of time, the disruption causes cascading effects on other systems that are essential to daily life and commerce, such as water and wastewater systems, communications.
+Dependencies among the transportation systems, liquid fuels and the electrical power grid can affect the rate at which power is restored following an outage.
+Identifying and understanding the importance of social and economic functions and the dependencies that exist among the social functions and buildings infrastructure systems allows for proper planning and implementation of practices or improvements that lead to greater resilience.

 community resilience, buildings, infrastructure, social functions, electric power